rackerlabs/support-how-to/content/general/ord1-cr5-cr8-data-center-consolidation-faq.md

 ### I want to shut down the environment myself.
 Is that possible?

-Yes, you may turn off your devices, however we do not recommended this.
-Shutting down your own devices will interrupt our Automation and ability to make the necessary back-end network changes.
-We ask that you inform us in advance that you plan to do this so that we can make the necessary changes manually before to you shut your devices down.
+Yes, you may turn off your devices.
+However, we do not recommend this.
+Shutting down your own devices interrupts our Automation and ability to make the necessary back-end network changes.
+We ask that you inform us in advance that you plan to do this so that we can make the necessary changes manually before you shut your devices down.

 ### I am a Managed Colocation customer, and you do not have access to my servers.
 How will the migration work for me?